InteractiveDataVis/Interactive-Data-Vis-Spring2023/1_3_intro_to_js/NOTES.md

 - viewBox
 - positioning in general (see upside down barchart)

 I think the top to right positioning is getting me confused.

+But I actually did  this pretty well on line 45 of `main.js`.

+Turns out I had a typo in my field names, which made the bars confused about my y data while I was drawing them.

+As for viewBox, I'll likely need to experiment and read more.

+I also didn't get to creating an object from user input, and may not have time to do it for this assignment.